topoteretes/cognee/docs/index.md

 # This will add just directory 2024 under reports.
 ```

-Use LLMs and cognee to create graphs
+Use LLMs and cognee to create graphs:
 ```
 cognee.cognify(dataset_name)
  ```

-Render the graph with our util function
+Render the graph with our util function:

 ```
 from cognee.utils import render_graph